Who sponsors the Excellence in Education Awards?

 When are schools notified?

 Finalists and the Schools of Excellence will be determined after all visitations have been completed.
-Announcements will be made during the week of April 17 announcing the recipient of the award and any finalists for the award.
+Announcements will be made in early May announcing the recipient of the award and any finalists for the award.
 Both finalist and recipient schools are celebrated at the annual awards event in June.